-NUM3P establishes the number of reclosures attempted following a three-pole trip.
-NUM3P can be set to the following:
+NUM3P sets the number of reclosure attempts following a three-pole trip.
+NUM3P can be set as follows:

 - 1. one reclosing attempt (three-pole) - 2. two reclosing attempts (all three-pole) - 3. three reclosing attempts (all three-pole) - 4. four reclosing attempts (all three-pole)